onflow/flow/docs/content/flow-token/available-wallets.md

 6. Once your account address is created, you will be automatically logged into Flow Port.

-7. You can easily copy it from the ‘Dashboard’ screen, as shown below:
+7. You can copy it from the ‘Dashboard’ screen, as shown below:

     ![](https://storage.googleapis.com/flow-resources/documentation-assets/token%20delivery%20assets/Screen%20Shot%202020-12-02%20at%2010.03.50%20AM.png)